acstll/chopped-redux/README.md

 ```

-I prefer to (partly) avoid the concept of Action Creators as mandatory, indirect boilerplate with a simpler approach  based only on the necessity of delaying the dispatch, namely this:
+I prefer a simpler and more explicit approach based only on the necessity of delaying the dispatch, namely this:

 ```js
 function foo (dispatch, payload) {